tmds/Tmds.DotnetTrace/README.md

 # Tmds.DotnetTrace.Tool

-*Tmds.DotnetTrace.Tool* allows to trace a dotnet application and get a summary of some important trace events.
+*Tmds.DotnetTrace.Tool* allows to trace a dotnet application and get a summary report of the trace.

 This is making use of LTTng tracing performed by .NET Core.
 You **must** set `export COMPlus_EnableEventLog=1` to enable .NET Core tracing.

-To use *Tmds.DotnetTrace.Tool* you need libbabeltrace and lttng on your system.
+To use Tmds.DotnetTrace.Tool you need *libbabeltrace* and *lttng* on your system.

 Fedora: `dnf install libbabeltrace lttng-tools`